1COOLGuy1234/Jufeng-IDS721-proj1/README.md

 - Use IaC (Infrastructure as Code) to deploy code
 - Use either AWS, Azure, GCP (recommended services include Google App Engine, AWS App Runner or Azure App Services)
 - Containerization is optional, but recommended

+## Week1

+Now the Flask API can work.
+I write some simple function to test the API function.

+### Print time
+Print the current Eastern Standard Time

+## TODO
+finish the github workflow